Can You Still Go To Socotra?

 In short: A bloody war is being fought in mainland Yemen with so many belligerents it’ll make your head spin.
 It’s not the simple ‘good vs bad guys’ the media likes to portray in war.

-Of course with the war being battled in mainland Yemen, Socotra has nearly been sealed off from the world.
+Of course with the war being battled in mainland Yemen, Socotra had been nearly sealed off from the world until 2019.